balena-io-experimental/balena-k3s/README.md

 ## Usage

+### Top Level Domain

+The default top level domain (TLD) is `bob.local` so services with ingress can expose `{service}.bob.local`.

+Change this to a custom top level domain, or a different local MDNS name, via the `TLD` environment variable.

 ### MDNS

-Add the following records to your local DNS resolver pointing to the IP of your device.
+If using a local MDNS name, add the following records to your local DNS resolver pointing to the IP of your device.

 - `caddy.bob.local`
 - `api.bob.local`